nbrumont/user-service/readme.md

 A user :

 - must have a username
-- must have a birthDate and should be at least 18 years old
+- must have a birthDate (YYYY-MM-DD) and should be at least 18 years old
 - must have a residenceCountry set to "France" or "FRA" (case is not important)
 - can have a phoneNumber.
 If he does, it should start by 0 or +33, following by 9 numbers
 - can have a gender.